haxxin/win64_docker-examples/README.md

 This *tutorial* begins as a guide for a friend whom is just starting out on his journey with Docker.
 My primary objective is to explain how the internals of Docker work in regard to the host OS -- this time being `WSL2` -- I like to think of it as `WSL` being the VM image (OS disk) and Windows 10/11 as the hypervisor.
 So, just two levels, err, three, to logically consider of "indirection'.

 My friend's objective is to setup a development environment suitable for learning the TensorFlow API.
 Therefore, a specific `Python3.x` version must be managed within some context (Docker) for `Pytorch` and other dependencies.

-I strongly suspect that I will want to stick with the CPU renderer while writing this up and attempt to accomplish my task separately.

-Time shall tell.
-Wish me luck :-P
+Whereas he has the luxery of using a decent GPU, I am likely going to be stuck with CPU-only rendering, thus this will be reflected in this source tree.

 - [Portainer CE tutorial][10]